johnnyfreeman/revolver-mootools-plugin/README.md

-revolverjs-mootools-plugin
+revolver-mootools-plugin
 ==========================

-A Mootools plugin for Revolver.js
+A Mootools plugin for Revolver